-Breastfeeding Peer Supporters provide a valuable role to new mothers.
+Breastfeeding Peer Supporters provide a valuable role to new and expectant families.
 Volunteers give up their time to offer support and up-to-date information to mothers who may be experiencing breastfeeding issues or who just need some external support from someone who has been there and understands what breastfeeding is like.

 Who can apply to become a peer supporter?